 We may receive a commission for purchases made by using the affiliate/partner links in this post at no additional cost to you.
 Thank you for helping to support our podcast!

-Becky’s family looked for Victorian bed and breakfasts in the mountains of western North Carolina that had enough room for their family of four.
-Where they stayed turned out to be haunted by several disturbing ghosts.
+Becky’s family looked for Victorian bed and breakfasts in the mountains of western North Carolina that had enough room for their family of four, but where they stayed turned out to be haunted by several disturbing ghosts.

 Becky—the mother in this story—never doubted that her children could see ghosts.
 But the strange things her young son saw in that haunted bed and breakfast’s room chill her to this day.